Shubhamai/silo/README.md

 2. **Enhanced Security**: Security was not the primary focus of this project, but it's an important consideration for production use.
 Modal seems to be using [gVisor](https://gvisor.dev/) for this purpose.
 We can also use [firecracker](https://firecracker-microvm.github.io/) for this purpose.

 3. **Scalability Enhancements**: Silo is currently designed for single-machine use, but it could be extended to support multiple machines in a cluster.
 This would involve developing a distributed filesystem and load balancing.

+4. **Encryption**: The communication between the gRPC server and the containers is not encrypted.
+This is a security risk and should be addressed.